AdriannaP122/API-Testing-Project-For-OMDb-API/README.md

 Expected result: API should return an appropriate error such as 'Movie not found'.<br>
 Actual result: API returns an response with "Movie not found", but the  status code is 200 OK, instead of 401.<br>

+Bug: Another bug or deficiency in the design of the OMDb API is that all fields, including imdbRating, are returned as strings instead of their appropriate data types, meaning that imdbRating should be a number instead of a string.<br>

+Steps to reproduce:<br>
+1.Send a request to http://www.omdbapi.com/?apikey=d0236222&t=Titanic.<br>
+2.Observe the response.<br>
+Expected result: The imdbRating field should be returned as a number.<br>
+Actual result:  The field is returned as a string, requiring additional conversions to be used as a numeric data type.<br>

 <h2>Conclusions</h2>

 Conclusions on OMDb API Testing in Postman<br>